matthewrossi/seapp/app/ShowcaseApp/README.md

 If you are using the emulator you could also connect to it via telnet and then send updates via console.
 Please keep in mind that the emulator is sometimes subject to unexpected behavior; if the showcase app is not retrieving the position correctly, restarting the emulator fixes the problem.

+### Use Case 3 - Isolation of media

+In this use case we demonstrate how native components, that are relying on shared/static libraries that may be prone to vulnerabilites, can be isolated from the rest of the appliacation.
+Isolation works again at process level.

+We initially create a shared library which is shipped within the application.
+Then we call the library via JNI.
+We imagine a scenario in which the shared library is used to process media, so we connect to the camera service (that might be useful for the duty) in the C-side of the code.
+The shared library returns the handle to the camera service to the current use case activity, and it is then called (again) to carry out some basic algebra computation.
+Finally, we get to our vulnerability.
+The rationale is that we don't want shared libraries (that may be subject to memory corruption errors and so on) to be executed in a process that has access to the network.
+But, access to network state is granted at install time to the whole application sandbox, so the shared library code will still be able to get a reference to the connectivity manager.
+We demonstrate that access to the network can be restricted in the sepolicy file by using the macros in an easy way.
+The potentially vulnerable library would still be able to connect to the connectivity service, but when the policy is enforcing, the current process won't be able to bind itself to the network, as SELinux denies the `create` on `udp_socket`.